AmoArt/ARPAbet-dialogue-converter/README.md

 Lastly open 'Edit' 'Line Operations' 'Sort Lines Lexicograpgycally Asending', remove any duplicates.

 Save them into new text file in dictionaries folder, use the words in other ARPAbet dictionaries to create new pronunciation list.

+PS.
+Before using the script it would be recomend to convert any special symols such as "…" either into asci friendly format ("...") or just remove them with 'replace' tool as python script may in rare occasion have trouble handling those kind of elements.